Tips & tricks: CamAPS FX

 Starting settings

-The algorithms need a weight, average total daily insulin dose, and carb ratios.
+The algorithms need your weight, average total daily insulin dose, and carb ratios.
 The algorithm does the rest.
 This includes active insulin time and carbs onboard time.
 The algorithm is continually updating and learning.

-You will have to remember to keep your pump basal rates, correction factors and carb ratios up to date in case it goes out of the algorithm.
+You will have to remember to keep your pump basal rates, correction factors, and carb ratios up to date in case it goes out of the algorithm.

 Once the above is set, you will only need to adjust your carb ratios and target level depending on the time in range!

-How to Survive and Thrive Guide – (CamAPS Fx).
+You can download a How to Survive and Thrive Guide – (CamAPS Fx).

 Tips & tricks